Can accreting isolated neutron stars be detected?: Discussion

 \subsection{Propeller regime}

-The results of the present work demonstrate that the choice of the propeller model is the most important factor determining the number of old isolated NSs observable as soft X-ray sources.
-Unfortunately, due to the lack of observational constraints, the situation with these models is rather uncertain.
+The results of the present work demonstrate that the choice of the propeller model is the most important factor determining the number of old isolated NSs observable as soft X-ray sources. {As was also shown in earlier studies (e.g. \citealt{1993ApJ...403..690B}), the duration of the propeller stage can make the onset of the accretion onto an isolated NS impossible.} Unfortunately, due to the lack of observational constraints, the situation with these models is still rather uncertain.
 In addition to the propeller stage, there are several analogous regimes that can reduce the number of observable accretors: the subsonic propeller stage and the settling accretion regime.
 We briefly comment on them below.

 The subsonic propeller stage is an evolutionary stage that can follow the propeller regime considered in the present work.
 It is examined, e.g., by \cite{1981MNRAS.196..209D}.
 According to these authors, accretion does not start immediately when the condition $R_\text{m}=R_\text{c}$ is reached.
 Instead, the NS switches from the propeller to the subsonic propeller stage.
 The stage proceeds, delaying the onset of accretion until another critical spin period is reached.
 This period is determined by the relation between energy input and energy losses in the envelope around the magnetosphere \citep{2001A&A...368L...5I}.
 If this stage is present, the NS begins accreting later, thereby reducing the number of observable X-ray sources.